Cast Away: In popular culture

 Dale Earnhardt Jr. raced with a Wilson replica in his car to two victories in fall 2001 at Dover and Talladega.
 This was due to a joke on the radio that he felt lonely in the car during a race.

 In a 2001 episode of The King of Queens, Doug Heffernan (Kevin James) is interviewed for a job at FedEx.
 He references Cast Away when he sees a model of a FedEx plane on his interviewer's desk and jokingly imitates the crash scene.

 In the 2005 animated film Madagascar, Alex the Lion (Ben Stiller) reacts to being stranded on the titular island in a similar way to Chuck, including talking to an inanimate basketball that he refers to as "Spalding."

+In the 2011 animated film Alvin and the Chipmunks: Chipwrecked, the Chipmunks become stranded on a tropical island and encounter Zoe Cooper (Jenny Slate), the sole inhabitant of the island for several years, who introduces the Chipmunks to her "friends" Rawling (baseball), Spalding (basketball), Callaway (golf ball), Dunlop (tennis ball), and Nerf (football) whom she interacts with over the course of the movie.

+The 2023 South Korean television series Castaway Diva was directly inspired by Cast Aways plot, as evidenced by the series title and protagonist Seo Mok-ha's shared experiences being stranded on an uninhabited, deserted island off the coast of South Korea.
+Additionally, the series explores similar themes, including isolation, perseverance, adaptability to change, and the necessity of meaningful social connection, while simultaneously addressing physiological, social, and psychological considerations and effects that were left ambiguous in the source material.